 I look forward to hearing about your own experiments with motorjets--feel free to send me email.

 DISCLAIMER: IF YOU READ THIS PAGE AND DECIDE TO BUILD ANY MOTORJETS YOURSELF, YOU DO SO AT YOUR OWN RISK.
-This page is intended to document some rare jet engine history and to reveal some of my own creative work in the area of motorjets; this page is in not intended as a "how to build jets" instruction sheet.
+This page which I've returned to working on occasionally from 1998 through 2013 is intended to document some rare jet engine history and to reveal some of my own creative work in the area of motorjets; this page is in not intended as a "how to build jets" instruction sheet.